Twin Bed Frames: Top Picks for Small and Shared Rooms

 A mattress isn’t just a big rectangle you crash on at night.
 It’s the foundation of your sleep—and let’s face it, your sleep affects everything.
 If your bed isn’t doing its job, your whole day can feel like it’s stuck in first gear.

-In this guide, let’s break down how your mattress affects sleep quality, how to spot when it’s time for a change, and what to look for in your next cozy investment.
+In this guide, we’ll break down how your mattress affects sleep quality, signs it’s time for an upgrade, and how to choose a better one.

 Why Your Mattress Matters for Sleep Quality

-Think about how much time we spend in bed.
-If you’re getting the recommended 7-9 hours a night, that’s about a third of your life.
+If you’re getting the recommended 7–9 hours a night, that’s about a third of your life.
 Shouldn’t that time be comfortable, supportive, and, well… dreamy?
+Let’s explore how your mattress affects sleep quality and why it’s more than just a place to crash.

 What Makes a Mattress Sleep-Friendly?

-• Spinal Alignment – A good mattress keeps your back and neck in a neutral position, not bent like a pretzel.
+• Spinal Alignment – A good mattress keeps your back and neck in a neutral position.

 • Motion Isolation – If your partner tosses like a pizza, you shouldn’t feel every flip.

-• Pressure Relief – Your shoulders and hips will thank you when they’re gently cradled, not smashed into coils.
+• Pressure Relief – Your shoulders and hips will thank you when they’re gently cradled.

-• Temperature Control – If you’re waking up in a sweat, it might not be your PJs—it could be your mattress.
+• Temperature Control – If you’re waking up in a sweat, it might be the mattress.

 Signs Your Mattress is Hurting Your Sleep